 While two-stage furnaces are extremely efficient, not all all models are condensing furnaces.

-Differences Between Two-Stage and Variable-Speed Furnaces
+Contrasting Two-Stage and Variable-Speed Furnaces

-Variable-speed furnaces, meanwhile, can operate at multiple speeds in order to uphold a comfortable temperature at home.
+Variable-speed furnaces, meanwhile, can function at multiple speeds in order to uphold a comfortable temperature at home.
 Such precise functionality can also help reduce energy costs, as it is not constantly running on full power like many two-stage furnaces do.

 Differences Between One- and Two-Stage Furnaces

-Two-stage furnaces, by comparison, have two stages of operation, low and high.
-While in the low stage, the furnace runs at [lower|reduced} capacity in order to maintain the desired temperature more efficiently.
-When additional warmth or cooling is desired, the furnace will change over to its high stage and operate at full capacity.
+Conversely, two-stage furnaces have two stages of operation, low and high.
+While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When more warmth or cooling is desired, the furnace will shift to its high stage and operate at full capacity.

-Modern furnace technology can be confusing.
-That’s why Farnell Mechanical, Inc. professionals are here to help with a free, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating needs and your budget before helping you find the best solution.
-Call us at to get started today!
+It takes experience and dedication to stay up to date about furnace technology advancements.
+That’s why Farnell Mechanical, Inc. experts are here to help with a no-cost, no-pressure quote for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the best solution.
+Call us at 334-524-2458 to get started today!